-Because committing suicide is a big problem under Jewish law, The rebels decided to write their names on stones and randomly pick 10 names of people who will kill all the others, then one of the 10 will kill the other nine and the last one will kill himself (In the museum you can see the stones with the names).
+Because committing suicide is a big problem under Jewish law, They decided to write their names on stones and randomly pick 10 names of people who will kill all the others, then one of the 10 will kill the other nine and the last one will kill himself. (in the museum you can see the stones with the names)

 When the Romans breached the walls and stormed the fortress, they found that everything was set on fire and everyone is dead.
 They found 2 woman and 5 children hiding in a pit who told them the story.

 Today you can see the remains of Herodes palaces and the fortifications on the mountain, the water pits and the Roman camps around the mountain.

 The Site Today